Skip to main content

 Patient stories

-"Our dreamer, where are you, what do you think of?"
-Too often, Sandra hears this question in her childhood, during her youth, but also in adulthood.
-But Sandra didn't dream. «As a child I felt like I was different.
-I couldn't concentrate well, often had memory problems, »says Sandra.
-In retrospect, these were signs of their epilepsy.
+"Our dreamer, where are you, what are you thinking about?"
+Sandra heard this question far too often throughout her childhood, adolescence, and even into adulthood.
+But Sandra wasn't dreaming.
+"Even as a child, I felt different.
+I had trouble concentrating and often had memory problems," Sandra explains.
+In retrospect, these were signs of her epilepsy.

-Sandra breaks off the preliminary course, gets to know her future husband and becomes a mother for the first time at the age of 23.
-At the age of 25, she lets the suspicion of epilepsy first be clarified neurologically-the result is not clear. «I briefly took a medication for epilepsy, but I got a strong rash.
-The medication was still very strong in the eighties and not as individually dosed as today.
-Inside, I opposed the medication and against it to recognize the disease.
-I've suppressed it for a long time. "
+Sandra dropped out of the preparatory course, met her future husband, and became a mother for the first time at 23.
+At 25, she had her suspected epilepsy medically evaluated for the first time – the result was inconclusive.
+"I briefly took medication for epilepsy, but it gave me a severe rash.
+Back in the eighties, medications were much stronger and not as individually adjustable as they are today.
+I resisted the medication and refused to acknowledge the illness.
+I repressed it for a long time."

 Increased seizures